next-theme/theme-next-docs/source/docs/advanced-settings.md

 If your site is deployed to any free hosting service (Github, Gitlab, etc.), CDN links are recommended for core plugins.
 CDN usually has faster speeds and no traffic restrictions.
 {% endnote %}

+{% note danger %}
+If you are using the latest master branch of NexT, please set `internal: local`.
+{% endnote %}

 #### Third-party Plugins

 `plugins: jsdelivr` is used to set how to load the third-party plugins, e.g. `anime.js`.
 Third-party plugins are loaded from [jsDelivr](https://www.jsdelivr.com/) CDN by default.